|

 "PULL"

-An orange blur comes out of the high house and streaks across the field.
-It never rises any higher than the window.
+An orange blur comes out of the high house and streaks across the

 Focus …focus… that's looks good.